New Spotify Features for U.S. Users

 View this post on Instagram

-Apple ramped up their lobbying spend in D.C., spending millions in 2022 alone to prevent the legislation’s success.
+We expect Apple to fight — hard — against this important bill that could be a game-changer for American consumers.
+When similar laws were proposed in the past, Apple ramped up its lobbying spend in D.C., spending millions in 2022 alone to prevent the legislation’s success.

 US DOJ Investigation